kwoneunji225/ecommerce-analysis/README.md

 I would like to divide each month in 3 phase, **(1) September to December as Peak Season of the year (2) January to March as Post Holiday Slump (3) March to September as Mid-Year Steadiness.**

-**September to December (Peak Season of the year):**
+**(1) September to December (Peak Season of the year):**
 - Except for October, it is the peak season with promotions like Black Friday and Christmas, driving the most revenue.
 - Notably, order counts spike in September, November, and December, boosting total sales.
 However, AOVs don’t follow the same trend, suggesting customers are buying cheaper or discounted items.
-- Most intereestingly, in October, despite a dip in sales, AOVs increase (except in 2022), indicating customers may be purchasing higher-priced items or spending more per order during this month.
+- **Most intereestingly, in October, despite a dip in sales, AOVs increase (except in 2022).
+It indicates customers are need-based, purchasing higher-priced items or spending more per order during this month.**

-**▶SUGGESTIONS**
-- Customers in October are highly likely need-based, buying products even without discount.
--
+**(2) January to March (Post Holiday Slump):**
+- January to March sees a drop in sales following the holiday season, as consumer spending slows down.
+- Lower order counts and AOVs during this period suggest reduced demand and less promotional activity.

+**(3) March to September (Mid-Year Steadiness):**
+- Sales show steady growth, except for 2022, with some fluctuations in order counts and AOVs.
+These trends suggest normal purchasing behavior, with occasional spikes and dips as consumers adjust to post-holiday routines, seasonal needs, or specific promotions.